CLEEGN: A Convolutional Neural Network for Plug-and-Play Automatic EEG Reconstruction: Results and Discussion

-\textbf{Training Data Size.} We explored the effect of data length per subject in the training set regarding the fitness and the decoding performance of CLEEGN.
-The training data were segmented from the first 1, 2, 4, 10, 20, and 30 minutes of data in each EEG recording to investigate the trade-off between training time and reconstruction performance.
-Figure \ref{dlen_eva}(a) shows the fitness of CLEEGN to the reference data.
-The model trained using the first 10 minutes obtain the minimal value among all duration configurations.
-Though the difference in MSE between 10, 20, and 30 minutes is not noticeable, Figure \ref{dlen_eva}(b) shows that using the 10-minute training data yields the best decoding performance among all settings.
-Interestingly, with only one-minute training data from each subject, CLEEGN can achieve comparable decoding performance to the reference data.
-This indicates that CLEEGN retains its performance even when each subject only contributes a short recording for training.
 In addition, we explore the effect of the number of subjects included in the training set on the fitness of CLEEGN model training and the decoding performance of the reconstructed EEG data.
 We randomly reduced the number of subjects for training from 12 to 6, 4, and 2.
-Since the subset of subjects may influence the performance, we tested multiple combinations and averaged the results.
-With the decrease in the number of subjects, the MSE value and the standard error (light span area) increase in Figure \ref{nsbj_eeg}(a), which indicates that the generalization ability of the CLEEGN model reduces when fewer subjects are included for training.
-In Figure \ref{nsbj_eeg}(b), we can observe a slight decrease in decoding performance.
-We consider the number of subjects as an essential factor in the performance of CLEEGN, yet it requires only a few subjects to achieve a satisfactory performance compared to the reference data.
+With the decrease in the number of subjects, the MSE value (blue line) and the standard error (light blue span area) increase in Figure \ref{fig:dtlen_nsbj}(b), which indicates that the generalization ability of the CLEEGN model reduces when fewer subjects are included for training.
+In Figure \ref{fig:dtlen_nsbj}(b), we can observe a slight decrease in decoding performance.
+We consider the number of subjects as an essential factor in the performance of CLEEGN.